 Possible site restoration and aftercare (if applicable) Shallow sloping valley from north-west corner to join existing quarry floor which would be used for agriculture (pasture) Other information (if applicable) Planning permission for the extraction of building stone at Brows Quarry (NY/2007/0293/FUL) was granted in 2009, but the permission was not implemented within the specified timescale so has lapsed.
 No drilling or blasting proposed.
-About 50% of the stone quarried will be unsuitable for use as building stone due to quality so the operation would involve the extraction of about 1500 tonnes per year to achieve the output, but the surplus material would remain on site in order to form the sloping sides of the restored site Key Sensitivities identified by Site Assessment Ecological issues, including impacts on: River Derwent SAC, trees, woodland, protected species and potential habitats Potential impact on best and most versatile agricultural land Heritage asset issues, including proximity to and impact on: archaeological remains Landscape and visual intrusion issues, including impact on: local landscape features Water issues, including: hydrology, aquifer, flood risk (Zone 1) and surface water drainage Geodiversity issues Traffic impact, including: access and HGV use of local roads Amenity issues, including: n bise, dust Development requirements id processes entified through Site Assessment and Consultation Mitigation of ecological issue species and any potential hy Mitigation to minimise the irr and to protect high quality so Appropriate site design and (archaeological remains), loc Management of surface wate including measures to protect Suitable arrangements for a Appropriate arrangements for as noise, dust and fuel spilla An appropriate restoration so geodiversity landscaping to mitigate impact on: heritage assets cal landscape features and their respective settings er runoff from the site using SuDS where appropriate and ct groundwater ccess onto the B1248 and local roads or the assessment, control of and mitigation of effects such Reasons for allocating site evidence, including from the form resource in this location.
-No ma respect of local amenity, landsca ply of building stone over the Plan period (Policy M15) as ner quarry at the site, indicates that there is a suitable nor issues have been raised by statutory consultees in ape, biodiversity, historic and water environments which with other relevant policies in the Plan.
-Although there are development requirements which have been identified through the Site Assessment process which would need to form part of the development proposals for any operated in an acceptable manner and the site has recently been the subject of a planning permission for building stone extraction.
+About 50% of the stone quarried will be unsuitable for use as building stone due to quality so the operation would involve the extraction of about 1500 tonnes per year to achieve the output, but the surplus material would remain on site in order to form the sloping sides of the restored site

+- Ecological issues, including impacts on: River Derwent SAC, trees, woodland, protected species and potential habitats - Potential impact on best and most versatile agricultural land - Heritage asset issues, including proximity to and impact on: archaeological remains - Landscape and visual intrusion issues, including impact on: local landscape features - Water issues, including: hydrology, aquifer, flood risk (Zone 1) and surface water drainage - Geodiversity issues - Traffic impact, including: access and HGV use of local roads - Amenity issues, including: noise, dust

+Development requirements identified through Site Assessment and Consultation processes

+- Mitigation of ecological issues, in particular with regard to avoiding impacts on protected species and any potential hydrological impacts on the River Derwent SAC - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (archaeological remains), local landscape features and their respective settings - Management of surface water runoff from the site using SuDS where appropriate and including measures to protect groundwater - Suitable arrangements for access onto the B1248 and local roads - Appropriate arrangements for the assessment, control of and mitigation of effects such as noise, dust and fuel spillages - An appropriate restoration scheme using opportunities for habitat creation and geodiversity

+This site could contribute to supply of building stone over the Plan period (Policy M15) as evidence, including from the former quarry at the site, indicates that there is a suitable resource in this location.
+No major issues have been raised by statutory consultees in respect of local amenity, landscape, biodiversity, historic and water environments which indicate any significant conflict with other relevant policies in the Plan.

-Assessment process which would need to form part of the development proposals for any subsequent planning application, no overriding constraints have been identified at this stage through the site assessment process to indicate that the site could not be developed and
+Although there are development requirements which have been identified through the Site Assessment process which would need to form part of the development proposals for any subsequent planning application, no overriding constraints have been identified at this stage through the site assessment process to indicate that the site could not be developed and operated in an acceptable manner and the site has recently been the subject of a planning permission for building stone extraction.

-This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
+L This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
 100017946, 2015.